 To an exact category $\EE$, we can associate the \emph{Grothendieck group} $\KK_0(\EE)$, which is the abelian group defined by the universal property with respect to conflations.
-The investigation and calculation of this group is a very classical topic in the various area of mathematics.
-However, much less attention has been paid to the \emph{monoid version} of the Grothendieck group, the \emph{Grothendieck monoid} $\MM(\EE)$, which we introduce in this section.
+The investigation and calculation of this group is a very classical topic in various area of mathematics.
+However, much less attention has been paid to the \emph{monoid version} of the Grothendieck group, the \emph{Grothendieck monoid} $\MM(\EE)$, whose properties we investigate in this section.

 \begin{remark} Let us mention some related works on Grothendieck monoids.
 The notion of Grothendieck monoids was originally introduced and investigated in \cite{bg} to study Hall algebras of exact categories.
-Actually there is some overlap between this paper and \cite{bg}, and the author is grateful to J. Greenstein for pointing out it.
+As stated in the introduction, some statements in Section 3.1 are found in \cite{bg}, and the author is grateful to J. Greenstein for pointing it out.

 Also Brookfield studied the structure of the Grothendieck monoid of the category of finitely generated modules over noetherian rings in \cite{bro1,bro2,bro3}. \end{remark}